cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 ## Attendance

 Attendance accounts for 10% of your final grade.
-Attending ALL the sessions is mandatory.
 If you need to skip class for any reason, you need to notify the instructor and TAs

 ## Assignments